-Your attorney will review every party involved in your accident to determine liability.
+Your Dallas work accident attorney will review every party involved in your accident to determine liability.
 Even if you are covered by workers’ compensation, you may be able to file a personal injury claim if a third-party contributed to your accident.
 Third parties may include:

 - Reckless truck drivers